inducer/pyopencl/doc/misc.rst

 driver (a so-called "ICD", for "installable client driver") that provides access to hardware through OpenCL.
-If you get an error message like ``pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR``, that means PyOpenCL installed sucessfully, but you have no OpenCL drivers installed.
+If you get an error message like ``pyopencl._cl.LogicError: clGetPlatformIDs failed: PLATFORM_NOT_FOUND_KHR``, that means PyOpenCL installed successfully, but you have no OpenCL drivers installed.

 Note that drivers (ICDs) are separate pieces of software from PyOpenCL.
 They might be provided by your hardware vendor (e.g. for Nvidia or AMD GPUs).
 If